stormchaserroleplaying/stormchaserRPG/Species/Common/HalfElf/index.md

 ## Features

 ### Attribute Score Increase
-Two physical attributes of your choice increase by 1.
+Your Dexterity score and one other physical attribute of your choice increase by 1.

 ### Low-Light Vision
 Half-elves can see twice as far as humans in conditions of dim light.